malko/whitewalker/Readme.md

-White Walker is an automated nightwatch testing front-end
+# WhiteWalker
+White walker is a front-end for automated end to end testing.
+It can use various test runner adapters like [nightwatch](http://nightwatchjs.org/) or [protractor](http://angular.github.io/protractor/#/) for example.

+for ease of deployement see side project [whitewalker-skeleton-folder](https://github.com/malko/whitewalker-skeleton-folder).

-this is a work in progress so don't use it for now !
+This is still a work in progress so use it at your own risk and be indulgent for the lack of documentation.

-**todo**
-- [x] add a git update button (updating the test directory)
-- [x] display git button only if present (propose git init eventually)
-- [-] display report
-- [x] better show/hide elements
-- [ ] allow screenshots viewing
+Feel free to contribute.